 Licenses, Certifications, and Registrations

-Once you’ve passed your exams and successfully completed the experience requirements, you may register for a license.
+Once you’ve passed your exams and successfully completed the professional experience requirements, you may register for an architectural license.
 Although individual states grant licenses, you can also become licensed in multiple states.
 In order to maintain or renew your architecture license, you will need to earn continuing education credits each year.
-While continuing education requirements may vary from state to state, they typically involve additional education through university classes, workshops, self-study courses, conferences or other sources.
+While continuing education requirements may vary from state to state, they typically involve additional architecture school education through university classes, workshops, self-study courses, conferences or other sources.

 Did You Know…